everalert/annodue/MANUAL.md

 - Custom default race camera, with option to auto-update
 - Fast countdown timer
 - Run game in background
+- Patch truguts cheat to give more truguts and have infinite uses
+- Auto-reset on death and engine fire

 ##### Quick Race Menu Controls